mdmjsh/FPR/write_up.md

 gchi> nps
 [((89,"LXXXIX"),(37,"XXXVII")),((179,"CLXXIX"),(127,"CXXVII"))]

-We can therefore further eliminate some of the combinations from `dtcns`:
+We can therefore further eleminate some of the combinations from `dtcns`:

 \begin{code}
 dtcns' :: [(Int, Int, Int, Int)]